 - (very small) FMM Tappit Block Letter Cutters (seen on the Farm Animals cake)

-26. Cake Stacking Equipment.
+26. The last item in my list of favorite cake baking & decorating supplies is Cake Stacking Equipment.
 See this post on How I Stack Cake Tiers for details on these items and how I use them!

 So, did I miss anything (I feel certain I did!)?
-Do you have any tools that you consider essential that I missed?
-I’d love for you to leave me a comment and maybe I’ll add it to my list!
+Do you have any cake baking & decorating supplies that you consider essential that I missed?
+I'd love for you to leave me a comment and maybe I'll add it to my list!

 This post is linked up at Works for Me Wednesday!